AadhyaJoshi/Game_Dev/README.md

 ### Game 2: Squash
 A single player squash game, to make you a pro at squash!<br>
 You have to maintain a streak by continuously hitting the ball.
-Better yoursekf with each game, and beat your own high score!<br>
+Better yourself with each game, and beat your own high score!<br>
 - <b>Installation:</b> Open the "squash" directory and run "python main.py" command in the terminal.<br>
 - <b>Tech stack:</b> Pygame and random libraries in python.<br>
 - <b>Preview:</b><br>